-Another key service we provided was the Home Weatherization Assistance Program (HWAP).
-We are able to support this program through our partnership with the Department of Energy, the Department of Health and Human Services, the State of Ohio Energy Partnership Program, the Columbia Gas Warm Choice Program, the Ohio Edison Community Connections Program, and the American Electric Power Conservation Program.
-The households that we were able to weatherize will see a dramatic reduction in their energy consumption.
+I continue to be impressed with our Home Energy Assistance Program (HEAP) and Home Weatherization Assistance Program (HWAP).
+These programs remain a vital way that we serve people in our communities with energy assistance and home weatherization.
+We are able to provide such assistance through our partnerships with the Department of Energy, the Department of Health and Human Services, the State of Ohio Energy Partnership Program, the Columbia Gas Warm Choice Program, the Ohio Edison Community Connections Program, and the American Electric Power Conservation Program.